bastien-pruvost/ohmyfood-p3/README.md

 3. Run `index.html` file with your browser

->**info**
+> **Note**
->To work on the project you need to run `npm install`
+> To work on the project you need to run `npm install`
->Then run `npm run sass` and `npm run autoprefixer`  in different terminals
+> Then run `npm run sass` and `npm run autoprefixer`  in different terminals
->This will generate css files from scss files when you save a file, and prefix the css to fit all browsers
+> This will generate css files from scss files when you save a file, and prefix the css to fit all browsers

 ## Suggestions